Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: About the proof

 Analyzing this coordinatization more closely, we see that in fact both level sets can be described as affine bundles of dimension $\dim_{\RR} \cH^+(\lambda) - k$ over the same subvariety of $\T(S \setminus \lambda)$ as underlies $\SH(\lambda)$.

-From this refinement we are able to describe the intersection of $\Fol^{uu}(\lambda)$ of the Teichm{\"u}ller geodesic flow with strata.
+From this refinement we are able to describe the intersection of the leaf $\Fol^{uu}(\lambda)$ with strata.
 The decomposition of period coordinates into real and imaginary parts shows that this intersection (when not empty) is locally homeomorphic to $\RR^d$, where $d$ is the complex dimension of the stratum; our work shows that these local homeomorphisms patch together to a global one.
 Compare \cite[Theorem 1.2]{MW_cohom}.

 \begin{corollary} Suppose that $\lambda$ is a filling measured lamination that cuts a surface into polygons with $\kappa_1 +2, \ldots, \kappa_n +2$ many sides, and let $\varepsilon = +1$ if $\lambda$ is orientable and $-1$ otherwise.
 Let $\QT_g(\sing; \varepsilon)$ denote the union of the components of the stratum $\QT_g(\sing) \subset \QT_g$ that either are ($\varepsilon = +1$) or are not ($\varepsilon = -1$) global squares of Abelian differentials.
 Then